MarkLannen/work-120/hw-4/readme.md

 1. Arcs: These seemed to work exactly the opposite of how I expected.
 When I enter in the starting and end points, the arc seems to be upside down from what I expect.
 Not sure what I'm misunderstanding.
 2. Quads: It's not clear to me if the coordinates that I put in are going to be read in a clockwise or counter clockwise direction.
 It seemed to happen both ways in my sketch, and I'm not sure why it is doing that.
 3. Corner radiuses: In the eyeglasses, I wanted to round the bottom radius more than the top and entered a larger number for the bottom parameters, but all 4 parameters are displaying the same.
 I have pasted the relevant code in to github issues to see if anyone can spot what I am doing wrong.
 No answers yet.
+4. I used jshint a lot to tidy up my code and learned that it is better to write '0.5' rather than '.5'

 ### Conclusions